donsheehy/ds2viz/planning.md

 # Planning for ds_viz

+## Public Launch

+- [ ] Get dependencies into `setup.py`
+- [ ] put it on pypi
+- [ ] do a build test for ds book in fresh pipenv
+- [ ] update note in users guide to the data structures book

 ## Styles need to be converted to TOML format.

 This will make them easier to read and write.

+## Alignment should happen w.r.t. least common ancestor

 ## Colors Need a consistent format

 Sticking with webstandard hex is probably best.
 Not sure about opacity?

+## Better Boxes

+Sides should be proper attributes.

 ## Deal properly with margin and padding